gn0/lsx86features/README.md

-# `lsx86features`: list x86 features used by a compiled binary
+# `lsx86features`: list x86 extension sets used by a compiled binary

-Requires the following packages on Debian/Ubuntu:

-- `binutils`
-- `perl`

-## Examples

-List the functions that use specific instruction set extensions:
+This program is useful for checking whether your compiled binaries make use of certain vector instructions that are not commonly available but your CPU supports.

+For example, your CPU might support the [AVX-512](https://en.wikipedia.org/wiki/AVX-512) vector extension set.
+If you want to know whether functions in your hot path use this extension set, you can check with the following command and confirm that it does not:

 ```
-$ perl lsx86features.pl -s /usr/bin/gawk
+$ lsx86features -s your_binary
 Functions that use the mmx extension set:
 - err@@Base
 - err@@Base-0x5ade0